undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 # Derpibooru Forum Filters

 ### Description:
-This userscript spoilers forum topics which contain certain filter words or phrases, the default ones being "NSFW" and it's variations to make the board more worksafe.
+This userscript spoilers forum topics which contain certain filter words or phrases, the default ones being "NSFW" and its variations to make the board more worksafe.

 ### Variants: